-'Sexting' (self-generated inappropriate images) is one of a number of 'risk-taking' behaviours associated with the use of digital devices, social media or the internet.
 It is accepted that young people experiment and challenge boundaries and therefore the risks associated with 'online' activity can never be completely eliminated.
-However, St James' Catholic High School takes a pro-active approach in its ICT and PSHCE programmes to help students to understand, assess, manage and avoid the risks associated with 'online activity'.
+However, St James' Catholic High School takes a proactive approach in its ICT and PSHCE programmes to help students to understand, assess, manage and avoid the risks associated with 'online activity'.
 The school recognises its duty of care to its young people who do find themselves involved in such activity as well as its responsibility to report such behaviours where legal or safeguarding boundaries are crossed.

-There are a number of definitions of 'sexting' but for the purposes of this policy sexting is simply defined as:
+There are a number of definitions of 'the sharing of nudes or semi-nude pictures', but for the purposes of this policy this is simply defined as:

-- inappropriate images or videos generated by children under the age of 18, or - of children under the age of 18 that are of a sexual nature or are indecent. - these images are shared between young people and/or adults via a mobile phone, hand held device, computer, 'tablet' or website with people they may or may not know.
+• inappropriate images or videos generated by children under the age of 18, or images of children under the age of 18 that are of a sexual nature or are sexual.
+These images are shared between young people and/or adults via a mobile phone, hand held device, computer, 'tablet' or website with people they may or may not know.

-There are many different types of sexting and it is likely that no two cases will be the same.
+As such, it is unlikely that no two cases will be the same.
 It is necessary to carefully consider each case on its own merit.
 However, it is important that St James' Catholic High School applies a consistent approach when dealing with an incident to help protect young people and the school.
-For this reason, the Designated Safeguarding Lead (or Headteacher in the absence of the DSL) needs to be informed of any 'sexting' incidents.
+For this reason, the Designated Safeguarding Lead (or Headteacher in the absence of the DSL) needs to be informed of any 'youth produced sexual imagery' incidents.
 The range of contributory factors in each case also needs to be considered in order to determine an appropriate and proportionate response.
 All colleagues are expected to be aware of this policy.